sblauth/cashocs/README.rst

 - Then, install `meshio <https://github.com/nschloe/meshio>`_, with a `h5py <https://www.h5py.org>`_
   version that matches the HDF5 version used in FEniCS, and `matplotlib <https://matplotlib.org/>`_.
-  The version of meshio should be at least 4, but for compatibility it is recommended to use meshio 4.2.
+  The version of meshio should be at least 4, but for compatibility it is recommended to use meshio 4.4.

-- You might also want to install `Gmsh <https://gmsh.info/>`_, version 4.6.
+- You might also want to install `Gmsh <https://gmsh.info/>`_, version 4.8.
-  CASHOCS does not necessarily need this to function properly, but it is required for the remeshing functionality.
+  CASHOCS does not necessarily need this to work properly, but it is required for the remeshing functionality.

 .. note::